Triangle of Inclusion

 Organizations who have demonstrated commitment and proactiveness towards D&I will have a chance to be rewarded a Recognition Badge for any of the following six categories:

 MBA, CPHR, SHRM-SCP

-“I look and sound differently.
+“I look and sound different.
 I think and act differently too.
 From my own experience, I learned that diversity in itself does not make an organization strong.
 It is the intentional inclusion practices that will bring out the strengths in our differences.”